A dream campsite in the Country of the Bastides

 Built around a charming and refreshing little river on a green 16-acres property, this campsite has mainly chosen to offer space to its guests.
 That's the reason why there are only 160 pitches, making le Moulin de David one of the less dense campsites of the Perigord, in regards to the population!

-A perfect family holiday resort
+A perfect family holiday

 There are two swimming areas on the campsite.
 The first one includes a swimming pool and a paddling pool for the little ones to take their first steps in the water under the watchful eye of their parents.
 The second is a natural pool of 600 m² nourished by the small river that crosses the campground.
 Perfectly developed with lawned borders allowing tourists to relax on the grass or to practice different fun activities (e.g. a sandbox for children).
 It also has two water slides and a giant trampoline installed in the middle of the pond.
 Its maximum depth is 1.4 m, and several times a week it turns into a water polo field and welcomes various water games organized by the summer team.

-The Dordogne, a Department filled with history
+The Dordogne, a department steeped in history

 Monpazier is a famous fortress in an exceptionally well-preserved rectangular form.
 Built according the will of the King of England when the Aquitaine was still part of the Albion Kingdom, it has resisted the religion wars, which were very violent in the region, and the ravages of time.

 Sarlat is also one of the most beautiful villages of France and is less than an hour's drive from le Moulin de David.
 Its medieval alleys and half-timbered stone houses attract thousands of tourists every year.